 Pasadena Presbyterian Church Music at Noon Concerts. - Concerts take place at 12:10 in the church sanctuary and are open to the public.
 The church is in Downtown Pasadena at the corner of Colorado and Madison.
 Information: (626) 793-2191 or www.ppcmusic.org.

 Pasadena Senior Center's Live Music at the Scott Pavilion. - Concerts take place on Monday nights from 6 - 7 in the air-conditioned Scott Pavilion at the Pasadena Senior Center, 85 E. Holly at Raymond.
 Seating for 250 with room for dancing.
 Information: (626) 795-4331 or www.pasadenaseniorcenter.org.

 The Levitt Pavilion Pasadena is now The Pasadena Pavilion for the Performing Arts.
-A shortened concert season may take place this year beginning around mid-July.
-Please check back later for additional information.
+No additional information is available at this time.

 Pomona Concert Band Summer Concerts.
 Concerts are held on Thursdays at 8 p.m. in Ganesha Park, 1575 N. White Avenue, at the G. Stan Selby Bandshell behind the Community Center Building.
 Parking and admission are free.
 See website for program information for individual concerts.
 Information: (909) 620-2321, www.pomonaconcertband.com or www.ci.pomona.ca.us.